-Please join us at these quarterly gatherings for connection, learning, project support, free lunch and fun.
+Please join us for connection, learning, project support, free lunch and fun.

-Interested in declaring an Intertwine Project but not sure yet?
+Interested in becoming part of the Intertwine Project Network but not sure yet?
 We encourage you to join us to learn more.

 All meetings are held at the David Evans & Associates building (home to The Intertwine Alliance) from 10 a.m. to 1 p.m., unless otherwise specified.

 SPRING 2019: Date and theme to be announced

 A variety of funders -- including the Gray Family Foundation, East Multnomah Soil and Water Conservation District, West Multnomah Soil and Water Conservation District, Metro and others -- shared their goals and interests.
 Project leaders were invited to speak to the funders directly about their collaborative projects during roundtable discussions.